 Travel is the quintessential tool for gaining a wider perspective on the world, and can even greatly diminish the sometimes trivial problems one faces in their home country.
 Americans are often criticized for their ignorance of the the rest of the world and its various cultures, but the best way to effectively rid this cultural stereotype is to go out and actually see the world.
 There is no better time to achieve this perceptual change than through studying abroad now.

-Work towards your goal.
 Although the number of Americans studying abroad is steadily increasing, it seems as if the demographic of students studying abroad has stayed consistent.
 This means that people are still under the impression that study abroad programs are just for the privileged.
 And while students’ parents do often fund their study abroad trips, those parents put in the work needed for that to happen.
-If you or your family does not have the financial means to support a study abroad program, you must then accept the necessary fundraising work to make your trip happen.
-This could consist of a job or even just consistent research for potential funding and study abroad scholarship options.

 It’s important to first set this up with your financial aid office, department, and/or academic advisor before going forward with any further travel plans, as financial aid policies can vary from school to school.
 Overall, schools and universities encourage their students to study abroad to gain a more worldly perspective that will ultimately reflect positively on them, so they are willing to do what they can to help you study abroad.

 There are plenty of dream trip giveaways that can land you a free trip overseas, but if you’d rather not spend your days looking for that four leaf clover, there are just as many scholarships and awards that can feel equally as sweet as winning a sweepstake.
 Both the U.S. Department of State and the Bureau of Educational and Cultural Affairs, as well as many other program providers offer merit based scholarships for cultural exchange programs abroad.